 Previously Recorded Sessions

-If you would like to reuse a session that was recorded last year on the same topic, please contact OME with as much of the following information as possible about the previous year’s session:
+If you would like to reuse a session that was recorded last year on the same topic, please contact the OME with as much of the following information as possible about the previous year’s session:

 - Class Name